• Skip to primary navigation

 Step 1: Cook the Onions

-Cooked onions in a pan
+Diced onions sauteeing in a frying pan.

-In a large pan, melt the butter on the stove over medium-high heat.
+In a large pan, melt butter on the stove over medium-high heat.
 Once melted, add the onion and the garlic into the pan.

 Step 2: Cook the Succotash